Snat3r/Snat3r.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Coen van der Geest an Assistant Professor at the [Department of Digitalization](https://www.cbs.dk/en/research/departments-and-centres/department-of-digitalization) at Copenhagen Business School (CBS), with a PhD from [KIN Center for Digital Innovation](https://www.kinresearch.nl) at the School of Business and Economics of the Vrije Universiteit Amsterdam.

 My research explores how the architectural configuration of digital technologies shapes both organizational and societal outcomes.
 I focus on how the design of digital technologies and standards, particularly around APIs, platform architectures, and IT infrastructures, enables or constrains their use potential, thereby influencing strategic and operational outcomes.
+With my research I aim to offer practical insight into how technical design shapes the capacity of organizations to leverage digital technologies for value creation, and what this means for society at large.
 {style="text-align: justify;"}